About me

 -

-Shifting from a managing director to an IC director has been amazing, allowing me to once again relate as a peer and lead casually by example.
-I believe in the efficacy of both (especially when paired together).
+Shifting from a managing director to an IC director has been amazing—allowing me to once again relate as a peer and lead casually by example.
+I believe in the efficacy of both managing and IC directors (especially when paired together).